SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 ### Reviewing (admin)

-The reviewing page allows managment of expositions that have been applied for publication by the author.
+The reviewing page allows management of expositions that have been applied for publication by the author.
 Reviewers or editors can be assigned to these works.
-When a reviewer is added they will automatically recieve a notification from RC that they have been added.
+When a reviewer is added they will automatically receive a notification from RC that they have been added.
 Reviewers can leave notes only visible to themselves (so not to other reviewers) and the portal admin(s).

 Actions that are available: